sf-wdi-22-23/modules-23/w01-controlling-the-dom/d2-dawn-html-css/README.md

     - fish - lightYellow

-## Independent Practice - Using CSS to select class and id attributes (10 minutes)
+## More Independent Practice - Using CSS to select class and id attributes (Optional - 10 minutes)

 Go back to your code from the previous independent practice problem and continue to work through these exercises: